Last update 25 August 2022

 Requirements for formal structure of text

-Write your contributions in standard Czech or Slovak, or for foreign authors in English.
+Write your articles in standard Czech or Slovak, or you can also send the manuscript in English (American English).
+Translation into English, or language revision, will be provided by the editors.
+Foreign authors (except Slovak authors) can send their contributions only in English.
 When using anatomical terms, including abbreviations, the valid Paris Nomenclature, as presented e.g. in the publication Fenais, H.: Anatomický obrazový slovník, Praha, Avicenum, 1981, is binding.
 Physical and chemical quantities are stated in SI units (International System of Units), according to ČSN (Czech Standard Specification) 01 1300.

-Indicate tables, graphs and images within the actual text (for the purpose of orientation) and attach them in separate files.
+Indicate tables, graphs and images attach in separate files.
 Tables and graphs must be sent in the form of individual files (or individual pages) which can be edited, in format XLS or an equivalent (Google Sheets, Open Office), which can be opened in the Excel program.
-Tables and graphs must be sent in Czech and English version and should be commensurately simply and comprehensibly numbered in order in accordance with their appearance in the text.
-To each table and graph add a brief description in the Czech and the English languages.
-Explain also all abbreviations used.
+Tables and graphs must be sent in English and should be commensurately simply and comprehensibly numbered in order in accordance with their appearance in the text.
+For each table and graph, complete a description in English in a separate file.
+Explain all the abbreviations that were used - below the description of each image or graph.
 In addition, check that all tables and texts are actually cited in the text.
 Name the file in the same manner as the text (e.g. “Novak_glaucoma _tabs.xlsx”).

 Send pictorial documentation in electronic form in format JPG, BMP, TIFF, in print resolution of min.
 300 dpi.
 The minimum width of the image should be 2000 pixels.
 If pictorial documentation published elsewhere is reprinted, it is necessary to state the original source and document the written consent of the holder of exclusive copyright.
 Number pictorial appendices according to their occurrence in the text and save them separately, named analogously as the other files (e.g. “Novak_glaucoma_1.jpg”).
 Add the key to the pictorial documentation as a separate MS Word file, named analogously as the other files (e.g. “Novak_glaucoma_legend.docx”), and explain any applicable symbols or abbreviations.